Noratrieb/Noratrieb/README.md

 # hi 👋

-I'm Nilstrieb, I live in Switzerland and I like to code some stuff.
+I'm Nilstrieb, I live in Switzerland and I love programming languages

 I have lots of repos, some are cool and most are not finished and abandoned.